 - Tracking apps on your phone or car

-- Monitoring you through your children
+- Monitoring you through your children ("tell mummy where daddy went")

 Physical violence